hemantksingh/messup-learn/Cloud and Infrastructure/Azure/Overview.md

 * Azure AD runs on “bare metal” servers isolated on a segregated network segment, where host-level packet filtering and Windows Firewall block unwanted connections and traffic.
 * An Azure AD tenant is logically isolated using security boundaries so that no customer can access or compromise co-tenants, either maliciously or accidentally.

-Each **Azure subscription** is a logical permissions group and is associated with one Azure Active Directory (AD).
+**Azure subscription** is a logical permissions group associated with one Azure Active Directory (AD).
 A subscription [trusts Azure AD](https://docs.microsoft.com/en-in/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory) to authenticate users, services, and devices.
 You may create additional subscriptions to
 * create separate environments for security e.g dev and prod subscriptions, or to isolate data for compliance reasons.
 * manage cost separately for cloud resources
 * avoid hitting subscription limits